apache/cassandra-sidecar/CONTRIBUTING.md

 ### <a name="new-apis"></a>Introducing New APIs

-An API is a `Route` in Vertx's terminology.
-To add a new API, we want to define the route.
-For detailed RESTful API design principles and standards, please refer to the [API Design Guidelines](#api-design) section.
+To add a new API to Cassandra Sidecar, we need to follow a proposal process and then implement the route.
+For detailed RESTful API design principles and standards, please refer to the [RESTful API Guidelines](#api-design) section.

-#### <a name="api-guidelines"></a>Guidelines
+#### <a name="api-guidelines"></a>API Proposal Process

 We welcome contributions to improve the Cassandra Sidecar, especially in the form of new APIs that enhance operability, observability, and integration with Cassandra clusters.
 To ensure high-quality and maintainable additions, contributors are encouraged to follow the process outlined below:

-1. Proposing API Designs
+1. **Proposing API Designs**

-Before implementing a new API or making a significant change to an existing one, contributors should submit a design proposal in the following manner.
+   Before implementing a new API or making a significant change to an existing one, contributors should submit a design proposal in the following manner:

-The author should propose the API spec in the JIRA ticket and additionally in a 1-pager (depending on the complexity of the proposal) in Google docs.
-This should align with the API Design Guidelines.
+   * Propose the API spec in the JIRA ticket and additionally in a 1-pager (depending on the complexity of the proposal) in Google docs.
+This should align with the RESTful API Guidelines.
-For proposals involving a group of APIs, the API spec proposal can be referenced in a [DISCUSS] thread in the mailing-list to get a broader community feedback and iterate on the proposal.
+   * For proposals involving a group of APIs, the API spec proposal can be referenced in a [DISCUSS] thread in the mailing-list to get broader community feedback and iterate on the proposal.

    Sample proposal in JIRA with API spec: https://issues.apache.org/jira/projects/CASSSIDECAR/issues/CASSSIDECAR-274

-2. Cassandra Compatibility Considerations
+2. **Cassandra Compatibility Considerations**

    The Sidecar supports multiple Cassandra versions.
 When designing APIs, contributors must:

    * Explicitly define the compatibility matrix: Indicate which Cassandra versions the API supports and document any version-specific limitations or differences in behavior.
    * Use the Sidecar's internal version abstraction layers to encapsulate compatibility logic and avoid scattered version checks.
    * Where necessary, degrade gracefully or provide clear error messages when functionality is not available in a specific Cassandra version.

-3. Job Management for Long-Running Commands
+3. **Job Management for Long-Running Commands**

    Long-running or asynchronous operations (e.g., decommission) should use the Sidecar's job management framework, which provides:

    * Job tracking with UUIDs returned to clients for polling job status.
    * A consistent API pattern for managing and polling for status of asynchronous jobs.

    Contributors must:

    * Avoid blocking handlers for long-running operations.
    * Implement new jobs using the provided OperationalJob abstraction.
    * Document any job-specific resource requirements, expected durations, and user-visible statuses.

-### Implementation Considerations
+#### Implementation Details

+In Vertx's terminology, an API is implemented as a `Route`.
+The following section explains how to define and implement routes in the Sidecar codebase.

 First, identify in which module does the API belong to.
 All the modules are listed under [modules](server/src/main/java/org/apache/cassandra/sidecar/modules).